riddhishah1989/MoodTunes/README.md

 # 🎵 MoodTunes — Android App

 AI-powered mood-based music recommendations.
-Tell us how you feel, Claude picks the perfect playlist.
+Tell us how you feel, and Claude picks the perfect playlist.

 ## Tech Stack